-Last month saw the first ever Enduro2 Davos race take place in Davos Klosters in Switzerland.
-Enjoy this highlights video and inspiring images.
+Last weekend saw the Enduro2 Davos race take place in Davos Klosters in Switzerland.
+Enjoy these inspiring images and read about next year.

 The biking trails in this part of the world look incredible.
 Davos’ reputation as a secret mountain biking hotspot is not going to be secret much longer.